-How Community Management is Different From Social Media Management (And Why You Need Both)
+Community Management vs. Social Media Management Why Not Both?

 Social media management and community management sound like two names for the same job — after all, isn’t the community manager managing the social media community?